MalakSadek/StaticTimingAnalyzer/README.md

 # Static Timing Analyzer
-A Logic Circuit Static Timing Analyzer Implemented in Python 🔌 ⚡ (2018).
+A Logic Circuit Static Timing Analyzer implemented in `Python` 🔌 ⚡ (2018).

-The analyzer is implemented over several parts and outputs HTLM files.
+The analyzer is implemented over several parts and outputs `HTML files`.
-It functions on Gate Level Netlists obtained from custom designs created in Verilog & C.
+It functions on Gate Level Netlists obtained from custom designs created in `Verilog` & `C`.
-Using as inputs a SCL JSON file and JSON files containing Timing Constraints, Net Capacitances, and Clock Skews, the system:
+Using as inputs a `SCL JSON file` and JSON files containing `Timing Constraints`, `Net Capacitances`, and `Clock Skews`, the system:
 1. Fetches the module name from the GUI and finds it in the gate level netlist file
 2. Searches for each gate in the standard cell library (SCL)
 3. Determines if it is sequential or combinational